 Project Charter (Project Definition Document)

-If you are working in a project, you must have heard about the project charter.
-Project Charter is one of the most important documents which authorizes the existence of the project.
-It involves basic information regarding the project such as start date, project objectives, end date etc. A Project Charter and Project Definition Document have the same meanings.
-In this article we will discuss this important project document and the key components of it.
+How to write a project charter ? or Who creates the project charter?
+If you are preparing for the PMP certification exam, most probably you have asked these questions.
+Project Charter is one of the most important project documentation which authorizes the existence of the project.
+It involves basic information regarding the project such as start date, project objectives, end date, etc. A Project Charter and a Project Definition Document have the same meanings.
+In this article, we will discuss this important project document and the key components of it.

 What is a Project Charter ?

-Typically projects comes from ideas or dreams.
-Then feasibility analysis are performed to understand if it is really profitable or feasible for the organizational objectives.
+Typically a project comes from an idea or a dream.
+Then a feasibility study is performed to understand if it is really profitable or feasible for the organizational objectives.
 If the project is feasible, the organization assigns a project manager to lead the project.
-At that moment the the project charter is created and given to the project manager to manage and complete the project.
+At that moment the project charter is created and given to the project manager to manage and complete the project.

 The project sponsor signs this important document and the project starts after signing.